 Dominican National Sentenced for Passport Fraud

-United States Attorney Andrew E. Lelling; Scott Antolik, Special Agent in Charge of the Social Security Administration; and William B. Gannon, Special Agent in Charge of the U.S. Department of State, Diplomatic Security Service, Boston Field Office, made the announcement today.
-Assistant U.S. Attorneys David Tobin and Mackenzie Queenin of Lelling’s Criminal Division prosecuted the case.
+United States Attorney Andrew E. Lelling; William B. Gannon, Special Agent in Charge of the U.S. Department of State, Bureau of Diplomatic Security, Boston Field Office; and Peter C. Fitzhugh, Special Agent in Charge of Homeland Security Investigations in Boston, made the announcement.
+Assistant U.S. Attorney Theodore Merritt of Lelling’s Major Crimes Unit prosecuted the case.